 - These patients are much like C-section day #1 patients.
-Write the same orders on post op day #1 (in uncomplicated cases). - Take off the bandage on POD#2 and take out staples on pfannensteil incisions (bikini) on POD#3.
-Vertical midline staples come out day 7-10. - Be sure to ask all abdominal surgery patients about flatus and bowel movements daily. - Read the patients H&P and know this info as well as the indication for the surgery.
-Check the order section each time you open the chart to see if
+Write the same orders on post op day #1 (in uncomplicated cases). - Take off the bandage on POD#1 and take out staples on pfannensteil incisions (bikini) on POD#3. - Be sure to ask all abdominal surgery patients about flatus and bowel movements daily. - Read the patient's H&P and know this info as well as the indication for the surgery.
+Check the order section each time you open the chart to see if something new has been ordered and needs to be followed up. - Write a PM note daily unless the resident has already written one. - Reasons patients are admitted are s/p gyn surgeries, for anemia with menorrhagia to receive blood transfusion (will have CBC 6 hours after transfusion), r/o ectopic pregnancy, missed abortions for cytotec treatment and possible D&C, PID or TOA's, etc.

-- something new has been ordered and needs to be followed up. - Write a PM note daily unless the resident has already written one. - Reasons patients are admitted are s/p gyn surgeries, for anemia with menorrhagia to receive blood transfusion (will have CBC 6 hours after transfusion), missed abortions for cytotec treatment and possible D&C, PID or TOA's, etc. - If you are not scrubbed into a surgery, ask the intern or resident to show you how to write post-op admit orders to the GYN service if this is a major case (TAH/TVH).
-Remember the pneumonic: ADCVANDISMAL. (see next page: How do I write admit orders?
-All are on EMR now.) - When the patient is put to sleep in the OR, you should put on a pair of gloves and help position the patient.
+• When the patient is put to sleep in the OR, you should put on a pair of gloves and help position the patient.
 Then change your gloves and get ready to examine the patient under anesthesia.
 When the surgery is over, put on gloves again to help move the patient.
 Get patient stickers for the residents.
 The resident will fill out the operative report.
 You can help write orders and prescription (for those going home).
 Keep prescriptions on you at all times!